How virtual assistants are changing keyword research

 Another tip that is especially helpful for small businesses is to focus on local SEO.
 For example, after discovering a termite infestation, a user might ask their virtual assistant to find a local pest control company.

-As voice search technology continues to improve, consumers will utilize it more and more.
-Nearly every industry and business can implement and benefit from virtual assistants.
+As voice search technology continues to improve, consumers will increasingly utilize it.
+Nearly every industry and business can benefit from implementing virtual assistants.
 You can begin by confirming that your content is optimized for voice search.

 This guest blog article was written by Noah Rue, a freelance writer who is fascinated with the world of search engine optimization, marketing, and social media.